OUTREACH MISSION & MINISTRY at St. Ann’s

 In 2014 500 “ditty bags” that hold the Christmas gifts to merchant seamen through Seaman’s Church Institute were sent to New York. (see www.csi.org).
 What goes on “downstairs”???
 Come and see!!!
 All are welcome!!
 Three days a week, women (and sometimes men) can be found working at sewing machines, cutting fabric, counting out notions, or sewing by hand.
 There is wonderful fellowship and spirit in the shared sense of ministry and mission.
 No super skills required – just a desire to be part of something which serves others!

-Layette Ministry: Under the direction of Anne Haddad, 36 layettes were sent in bimonthly shipments to Barrio Las Flores, San Pedro, Dominican Republic during 2012.
+Layette Ministry: Under the direction of Anne Haddad, 36 layettes were sent in bimonthly shipments to Barrio Las Flores, San Pedro, Dominican Republic between 2012 – 2015.
 What is a layette???
 It is a cloth-made package filled with supplies for a newborn baby.
 These packages provide the basic needs for a newborn in a very poor area of the city.
 Baby clothes are donated, purchased, and in some cases made by the sewing group.
 Funds for other supplies come out of the Outreach budget, fund raisers or donations to the program.
 Donations to the Layette Ministry are always welcome.